Bounding the resources for thermalizing many-body localized systems: Results

+\end{theorem} The above theorem provides a quantitative bound on the thermalization achieved by the channel $\bar{\chn}_n$ when the input system has coherence in the energy eigenbasis.
+In the case of MBL systems, the eigenstates of the Hamiltonian are close to product states, see for instance Ref~\cite{friesdorf_many-body_2015}, and therefore the reduced state of the infinite-time average $\omega_R$ is expected to have small and strongly-decaying coherence.
+Thus, Thm.~\ref{thm:csl_semi-optimality} shows that the stochastic collision model introduced in Section \ref{sec:setting} is able to effectively thermalize the region of an MBL systems.
+From the two theorems stated above we derive the following corollary, providing a lower bound on the size of the thermal bath needed to thermalize a given quantum system. \begin{corollary}[Lower bound to size of the bath] For a given $\beta$ and $\epsilon > 0$, and some Hamiltonian $H_R$ satisfying the ESC, we have

-\end{corollary} Note that this lower bound is arising from the stringent model of thermalization of Eq.~(\ref{eq:def_thermalizing}), and that less stringent models will potentially lead to smaller lower bounds.
-When $H_R$ does not satisfy the ESC, it is easy to find counter-examples to the optimality of the channel $\bar{\chn}$, as we show in Sec.~III of the Supp.
-Mat.
+where $\delta = \norm{\omega_R - \Delta(\omega_R)}_1$ and $\Delta(\omega_R)$ is the decohered version of the state $\omega_R$. \end{corollary} Note that this lower bound is arising from the stringent model of thermalization of Eq.~(\ref{eq:def_thermalizing}), and that less stringent models will potentially lead to smaller lower bounds.
+When $H_R$ does not satisfy the ESC, it is easy to find counter-examples to the optimality of the channel $\bar{\chn}$, as we show in Supplementary Note 4.
 The idea is that this channel is optimal only when it is able to produce a uniform distribution within each energy subspace of the global system, and this is possible if each subspace is fully characterized by a different frequency of single-system eigenvectors, which is exactly given by the ESC.
 Indeed, when the ESC is maximally violated,~i.~e., when the system Hamiltonian is completely degenerate, then no bath is required at all.
 See Sec.~III for a discussion of this and its relation to known bounds from randomness extraction.

-\section{The disordered Heisenberg chain}
+\subsection{The disordered Heisenberg chain}

 Our results from the previous section show that, for systems that satisfy the ESC, the max-relative entropy between the local state of a lattice region and its thermal state provides a natural measure for the robustness of that region to thermalization for a broad family of interactions.
 This includes many-body systems close to the transition between the ergodic and MBL phase, where both level repulsion and randomness effects favour a lack of exact degeneracies, so that it seems reasonable to expect for such systems to satisfy the ESC to sufficient order $n$.
 In this section, we use these results to study the robustness of the MBL phase to the thermal noise for a concrete system.
 Specifically, we consider the disordered Heisenberg chain, a one-dimensional spin-$\frac{1}{2}$ lattice system composed of $L$ sites, governed by the Hamiltonian